corelab-src/llvm-tutorial/README.md

 ## General Information

 This LLVM tutorial is to help you get familiar with LLVM. :)
 It consists of 8 practices and 1 toy project in total.

 * List of Practices
 * Basic
 - (1) First Compilation
 - (2) Control Flow Graph
 * Optimization
 * Analysis
 - (3) Function Name Printer
 - (4) Instruction Counter
 - (5) Call Instruction Counter
 - (6) Loop Info
 * Transformation
 - (7) Insert inc Function
+- (8) Print Even Number
-        - (8) Dynamic Call Counter
+- (9) Dynamic Call Counter

 * List of Toy Projects
 * Optimization
 * MemoryProfiler

 ## Prerequisite
 ### LLVM Installation

 For your convenience, I wrote a Makefile that automatically downloads and builds LLVM 14.0.0.
 Make directory llvm and move Makefile into it.
 And just hit make!